eprbell/rp2/README.dev.md

 ```
     def initialize(self, taxable_event_iterator: Iterator[AbstractTransaction], acquired_lot_iterator: Iterator[InTransaction]) -> None:
 ```
 * write the body of `initialize()`.
-This method is passed iterators on taxable events and aquired lots and performs accounting-method-specific initialization (e.g. it might iterate over the iterators and add the elements to custom data structures).
+This method is passed iterators on taxable events and aquired lots and performs accounting-method-specific initialization (e.g. it might iterate over the iterators and add the elements to custom data structures, like AVL trees, etc.).
 The parameters are:
   * `taxable_event_iterator`: iterator over TaxableEvent instances (disposed-of lots), in chronological order;
   * `acquired_lot_iterator`: iterator over InTransaction instances (acquired lots), in chronological order;
 * Add `get_next_taxable_event_and_amount()` and `get_acquired_lot_for_taxable_event()` methods with the following signatures: